-When a customer calls and tells you that the energy efficient home they’re building happens to be in one of the most beautiful settings in the Western U.S., you ask them if you might tag along and do some filming.
+When a customer calls and tells you that the energy efficient home they’re building happens to be in one of the most beautiful settings in the Western U.S., you ask them if you might tag along and film.

 Located at the crossroads of climate zone 3, 4, and 5, resting at an elevation well over 5,000 feet, this unique region provides more than beauty.
-It presented the opportunity to truly challenge ThermalBuck, on an energy-efficient window installation with high-performance window manufacturer Alpen HPP.
+It presented the opportunity to truly challenge ThermalBuck, on an energy-efficient window installation with Alpen HPP.

 “I just wanted to have as thermally-efficient a home as I could afford.
 I wanted to stop all of the thermal bridging that I could.”

 Doing most of the work themselves, the Griffiths wanted to invest that savings into large, high-performance windows, to bring the beauty of the setting into the home.
 They selected Alpen triple pane windows, utilizing suspended coated film technology.
 These insulated fiberglass frame windows offer an R-6 thermal performance, and customized glazing for each window.
 ThermalBuck supports the weight of the windows, insulates the mounting point, and protects the integrity of the installation.

 For more videos, photos, and details about this build, read The Do-It-Yourself, Energy-Efficient Dream Home.

 Bill McKnight, CEO, Energy Conservation Specialists

 Bill and his wife, Melinda Terpening McKnight, are passionate about history, their community, and energy efficient building.
 With over 20 years in the field of deep energy retrofits, Bill has achieved both BPI Accreditation and Energy Star Certification, and teaches building science at Ulster University in NY.
 We had the opportunity to work with Bill and Melinda on a recent net zero deep energy retrofit of a historic Port Ewen home that will soon become the new ECS company headquarters.